simonprickett/microcrate/README.md

 ## Examples

 The [`examples`](examples/) folder contains example MicroPython scripts, some of which are for specific microcontroller boards, including the popular Raspberry Pi Pico W.
+Hardware-independent example programs also work well on CPython, see [Running on CPython](./docs/cpython.md).

 ## Testing